okorach/sonar-tools/README.md

 - `-n`: Outputs the project name in addition to the project key
 - `-a`: Output the last analysis date (all branches and PR taken into account) in addition to the LOCs

+## Required Permissions

+`sonar-loc` needs `Browse` permission on all projects of the SonarQube instance

 # <a name="sonar-measures-export"></a>sonar-measures-export